 How do you balance this opportunity to help and avoid profiteering?

 The language I use internally in the company is, “I don’t want to be a vulture.”
 There’s a fine balancing act between helping the community, which I believe strongly in, and taking advantage of it.
 This is a true leadership moment for leaders and companies, especially for those that have solutions that can help in this time of need, so I wanted to make sure that we considered the ways we could help people and not how we could make money.
 We take a holistic view of the whole business.
-It’s about how we help companies get their own people safe by being remote, how we help companies find new talent that’s trained and ready to run, and how we make sure that every marketer in my team is doing the right work to help that happen.
+We are also looking into using Metal Kards to get the right leads, It’s about how we help companies get their own people safe by being remote, how we help companies find new talent that’s trained and ready to run, and how we make sure that every marketer in my team is doing the right work to help that happen.

 With physical events canceled, how have you redeployed your team?